Home Loan After Foreclosure Waiting Period Guidelines

 A deed in lieu of foreclosure is when a homeowner voluntarily surrenders the keys of their home to the mortgage lender.
 In return, the mortgage lender agrees not to pursue legal proceedings to foreclosure on the property.

-- When a homeowner enters a deed in lieu of foreclosure agreement with their mortgage lender, the mortgage lender does not come after the deficit of the mortgage loan after the foreclosed property has been sold.
+- When a homeowner enters a deed in lieu of foreclosure agreement with their lender, the lender does not come after the deficit of the mortgage loan after the foreclosed property has been sold

 Qualifying For Conventional Home Loan After Foreclosure & Deed in Lieu Of Foreclosure Or Short Sale

-- FHA mortgage loan programs treat deed in lieu of foreclosures just like any other regular foreclosure.
+- FHA loan programs treat deed in lieu of foreclosures just like any other regular foreclosure

-- The wait time for a FHA mortgage loan borrower is the normal 3 years for foreclosure and deed in lieu of foreclosure.
+- The wait time for the borrower is the normal 3 years for foreclosure and deed in lieu of foreclosure on FHA Loans

 A short sale is when a homeowner sells their home below the amount of the mortgage balance with the mortgage lender’s blessing.